 Eventually, I arrived at the base of the waterfall.
 One of the special things about Furong is that visitors have the chance to walk inside of the waterfall itself.
 And opposite the falling water is yet another deep cavern.

-Supposedly, entire communities of Tujia people used to live in these caverns during ancient times (they’ve since shrunk due to water erosion).
-There are now several bronze statues representing these ancient Tujia cavemen, though I think a simple informational plaque would’ve been enough!
+Supposedly, entire communities of Tujia people used to live in these caverns during ancient times.
+There are now several bronze statues representing these ancient Tujia cavemen, though I think a simple informational plaque would’ve been enough.

 Furong’s waterfall consists of two different streams, each of which is about 60 meters high and 40m wide.
 Though the waterfall looked fairly calm from a distance, its force becomes apparent once you get up close.
 Be careful, as you can easily get splashed if you’re not paying attention.